-Referrals will be made based on score, eligibility, and client choice.
+Referrals will be made based on the prioritization policy, eligibility, and client choice.

-TH, RRH, and PSH Program Openings and updates to eligibility will be reported the CoC coordinator as soon as possible, and preferably in advance of their occurrence.
-As TH, RRH and PSH program openings arise; assessed client will be considered and chosen from the CoC-wide waiting list.
+Transitional Housing (TH), Rapid Rehousing (RRH), and Permanent Supportive Housing (PSH) Program Openings and updates to eligibility will be reported the CoC coordinator as soon as possible, and preferably in advance of their occurrence.
+As TH, RRH and PSH program openings arise, assessed client will be considered and chosen from the CoC-wide Priority List.

 Staff will work with the CoC Coordinator to match clients with vacancies.
-A weekly Priority List Update and Review phone meeting check-in with all program stakeholders will take place.
+A Priority List Update and Review phone meeting check-in with all program stakeholders will take place weekly.
 Questions regarding client status, efforts to contact clients, collection of eligibility documentation, and how long to wait before moving to the next client, will take place at these meetings.
 All parties recognize that with scattered-site rental assistance, it is often difficult for clients to find a landlord / property manager who will rent to him or her.
-Client HMIS profiles will be shared, with client permission, with agencies receiving referrals., Appropriate staff will be told that a referral is available.
+Client HMIS profiles will be shared, with client permission, with agencies receiving referrals.
+Appropriate staff will be told that a referral is available.
 Clients have up to three business days (or more, based on staff discretion) to let staff know if they are interested in the potential placement.
 Clients always have choice in their housing placement and always have the right to refuse a referral.
-The agency receiving the referral will work with client to get documentation of disability, homelessness, income, etc. Again, clients with scores in the PSH range scores will be referred to TH or RRH if only TH or RRH is available.
+The agency receiving the referral will work with client to get documentation of disability, homelessness, and income, etc. If no referrals can be found for a housing program vacancy after two weekly Priority Lists have been shared, housing programs can seek referrals from outside of the Priority List.

 Partners agree to accept all appropriate referrals based on CoC policies, program eligibility guidelines, and HUD requirement to prioritize the most vulnerable in COC funded permanent supportive housing.
 If a referral is made inaccurately or the client is not eligible for the program, this will not count as a refused referral.
-Agencies must document why a household is denied/refused.
+Agencies must document why a household referral is denied/refused.
 The COC retains the right to case conference and challenge denials they feel are inappropriate.
-Providers may tentatively accept assignments, retaining the right to decline a household if client does not provide required eligibility documentation or pass background checks as required.
+Providers may tentatively accept assignments, retaining the right to decline a household if the client does not provide required eligibility documentation or pass background checks as required.